 Getting regular physical activity can lower your risk of high blood pressure.
 Aim for at least 150 minutes a week of moderate-intensity aerobic activity a week, like:

 - Walking fast

 If you choose to drink alcohol, drink only in moderation.
 That means 1 drink or less in a day for women and 2 drinks or less in a day for men.

 Get more information about drinking alcohol in moderation.

 Managing stress can help prevent and control high blood pressure.
 Deep breathing and meditation are good ways to relax and manage stress.

 Smoking damages your heart and blood vessels.
 Quit smoking to help lower your risk of high blood pressure, stroke, and heart disease.

-This information on blood pressure was adapted from materials from the National Heart, Lung, and Blood Institute and the U.S. Preventive Services Task Force.
+This information on blood pressure was adapted from materials from the Centers for Disease Control and Prevention and the U.S. Preventive Services Task Force.